-Figure 1: The new AR6 hockey stick is shown on the right.
-On the left is part of AR6 WG1 figure 2.11a.
-It shows a temperature reconstruction by Kaufman et al. (2020) with the uncertainty noted with a red bar at the peak of the Holocene Thermal Maximum.
+Figure 1: The new AR6 hockey stick graph (Figure SPM.1a) is shown on the right.
+The vertical bar on its left is stated to show the estimated temperature (very likely range) during the warmest multi-century period in at least the last 100,000 years.
+On the left is part of AR6 WG1 figure 2.11(a).
+It shows a temperature reconstruction by Kaufman et al. (2020) with the 90% uncertainty range noted with a red bar at the peak of the Holocene Thermal Maximum.
 The uncertainty is as large or larger than the total modern warming.

-Hockey stick graphs are used by the IPCC to claim that the current warming is unprecedented in the last 1000 or 2000 years.
+Hockey stick graphs have been used by the IPCC to claim that the current warming is unprecedented in the last 1000 or 2000 years.
 Both the current (AR6) hockey stick, and the first one by Mann et al. in 1998 attempt to erase the historically well-documented Medieval Warm Period and Little Ice Age.
 They are trying to send the message that these were only regional phenomena, with little consequence globally.

-The earlier hockey stick was heavily criticized for major deficiencies in paleoclimatic proxies, and the statistical methods used to construct it (Soon et al. 200311, McIntyre and McKitrick, 200312, 200513; McShane and Wyner, 2011a, b14; Montford, 201015).
+The earlier hockey stick was heavily criticized for major deficiencies in its paleoclimatic proxies, and the statistical methods used to construct it (Soon et al. 200312, McIntyre and McKitrick, 200313, 200514; McShane and Wyner, 2011a, b15; Montford, 201016).

 According to Stephen McIntyre, the problem with all these reconstructions is more or less the same.
 Authors select proxies from thousands of available proxy series in international databases.
-Most proxies show anything at all raising doubt about their validity as a temperature proxy in the first place.
+Most proxies show little more than noise raising doubt about their validity as a temperature proxy.
 Authors then select their proxies, apply one or more statistical methods to them to end up with their hockey stick.
-The latest incarnation of the hockey stick is examined in more detail in Chapter 2.16
+The latest incarnation of the hockey stick is examined in more detail in Chapter 2.17